The Science of Consciousness Conference

 Religiosity and Conscious Experience in University Students

-Religion first appears, or is learned or embraced, through the operation of ordinary, automatic, cognitive processing.
-Religious ideas, like all kind of ideas, owe their existence to a raft of specialized tools used in the brain’s mental workshop to interpret and organize the world.
+Religion first appears or is learned or embraced, through the operation of ordinary, automatic, cognitive processing.
+Religious ideas, like all kinds of ideas, owe their existence to a raft of specialized tools used in the brain’s mental workshop to interpret and organize the world.
 However, the consciousness can be defined as a state of awareness, wakefulness, the ability to experience or to feel, having a sense of selfhood, and the executive control system of the mind.
-It has been widely understood by cognitive scientists that religious ideas and behaviours sustain on human cognitive and psychological processes.
+It has been widely understood by cognitive scientists that religious ideas and behaviors sustain human cognitive and psychological processes.

 Correlational Study of Nature and Eastern Mind: The Philosophy and the Science

-The open air, natural habitats and forest trees have a special fascination for the Eastern mind as symbols of spiritual freedom.
+The open-air, natural habitats and forest trees have a special fascination for the Eastern mind as symbols of spiritual freedom.
 The Eastern approach to nature requires that we first understand how the world of nature is viewed, which is very different than that of the predominant western religions.
 The Vedic vision of unity is the basis for an ecological approach in which we need not protect nature as we would an inferior creature.
 We honor nature as our own greater life and expression.
-In Radhasoami faith, there are several texts available that vouch for the pertinent connection of nature and human consciousness.
-According to Buddhist teachings there is a very close interdependence or inter-relationship between the environment and the inhabitants.
-Inspite of its historic and religious importance, in the past few decades the worth of nature and the contact with the natural world has diminished and this has caused many a problem for urbanized dwellers.
+In the Radhasoami faith, there are several texts available that vouch for the pertinent connection of nature and human consciousness.
+According to Buddhist teachings, there is a very close interdependence or inter-relationship between the environment and the inhabitants.
+In spite of its historic and religious importance, in the past few decades, the value of nature and the contact with the natural world has diminished and this has caused many a problem for urbanized dwellers.